-webinars on specific subjects.
-County HOME funds are being used to develop housing action plans for six communities, including Cheviot, Silverton, Deer Park, Addyston, Springfield Township and ????
+Community Wide "Housing Our Future" housing strategy was released in June with monthly webinars on specific subjects.
+County HOME funds were used to develop housing action plans for six communities, including Cheviot, Silverton, Deer Park, Addyston, Springfield Township and Norwood.
+The County will conduct 3 more plans with Forest Park, Lincoln Heights and Golf Manor this coming year.

-During 2020, County staff have developed new relationships with nonprofits throughout the County that were funded with general CARES funds.
-The Greater Cincinnati Human Services Chamber of Commerce was very involved in this process as well.
+During 2020, County staff developed new relationships with nonprofits throughout the County that were funded with general CARES funds.
+This translated into more and new nonprofit organizations applying for CDBG funds through our Nonprofit Services RFP this past year.